-As a mother of three boys, I would sometimes ask them during their adolescent years, “Are you practicing to be ventriloquists?
+As a mother of three sons, I would sometimes ask them during their adolescent years, “Are you practicing to be ventriloquists?
 Is that why you don’t open your mouths when you speak?”

-One of the first things we communicate to our young children is that it’s sometimes not all right to say what they think.
-In fact, we teach them that it’s more appropriate to tell small lies.
+One of the first things we communicate to our children is that there are times when it’s inappropriate to say what they think.
+We even teach them that there are times when it’s preferable to tell lies.

-It’s a lot for our kids to process, especially since they have a huge need to communicate and to share what they’re thinking, which helps develop their speech and language.
+It’s a lot for them to process, especially since they have a huge need to communicate and share what they’re thinking, because it helps them develop their speech and language.

-Then we complicate it further for them by saying things like: “Don’t do that.”
+Then we complicate it further by telling them things like: “Don’t do that.”
 “It’s not nice to say that.”
 “You shouldn’t think that.”
 “Stop crying.”
 “You’re not hurt.”
-“Stop worrying.”
-“Be strong.”

-And at the same time we’re telling them to be and do something other than what they’re feeling, it’s not working for us either.
-It’s not possible to tell a lie without telling the truth at the same time, so our true intentions always reveal themselves.
-We’ll communicate the truth through our voice, our facial expression or our body language.
+It’s not possible to tell a lie without telling the truth at the same time.
+So our true intentions always reveal themselves.
+We’ll find a way to communicate the truth through our voice, our facial expression or our body language.

-And it’s especially true with children because they’ve developed a coded language for disguising what they mean when they’re afraid to say it.
-It’s called kid-code.
+And it’s especially true with children.
+They’ve developed a coded language for disguising what they mean when they don’t feel comfortable saying it.

-They start out expressing freely, and then we begin to censor them, so they begin turning their message around backwards.
+They start out as young children expressing freely.
+And then we begin to correct and censor them, so they begin turning their message around backwards.

-They learn to talk in a code.
-And if we don’t understand the code, we’re likely to feel hurt and to react in ways that are not in everyone’s best interest.
+They learn to talk in a code to protect their vulnerabilities and their feelings of alrightness.
+And if we don’t understand the code, we’re likely to react in unsupportive ways.
 So we need to learn to consider opposites, which is one of the keys to unraveling the code.

-If a child has a cool toy, our child might say, “What a stupid toy!” which could mean, “I wish I had that toy, but I don’t think my parents will get it for me.”
+If a child has an appealing toy, our child might say, “What a stupid toy!” which could mean, “I wish I had that toy, but I don’t think my parents will get it for me.”
 Or “I want to play with your toy, but I think you won’t let me, so I’ll act as if I don’t want it.”

 Or if a child makes a good drawing, our child might say, “That’s ugly!” which could mean, “That’s a good drawing, and I’m afraid I can’t do as well, and I don’t want to look bad, so I’ll pretend I know better.”